4.3 Control Systems

 - Integral (Ki): accumulates past error and drives steady-state error to zero, but can add overshoot and slow settling.

-Steady-state error and margins
+Steady-state error and the final value theorem

 Relative stability is read from the Bode plot.
-The gain margin is how much loop gain can increase before instability, measured at the phase-crossover frequency (where phase = −180°).
-The phase margin is the extra phase lag tolerable at the gain-crossover frequency (where |loop gain| = 1, i.e., 0 dB).
-Positive margins indicate a stable closed loop, and larger margins mean more robustness; a common design target is a phase margin of roughly 45° to 60°.
+The gain margin is how much loop gain can increase before instability, measured at the phase-crossover frequency (where phase = −180°). , 0 dB).
+Positive margins indicate a stable closed loop, larger margins mean more robustness, and a common design target is a phase margin of roughly 45° to 60°.
+Negative margins mean the closed loop is unstable.

 A unity negative-feedback system has forward-path transfer function G(s) = 20/(s + 4).
 What is the closed-loop transfer function?